jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 I've added some assertions when constructing SEC objects, and there's definitely always members at construction, so I must have inadvertently modified the object.

+IT WORKS!!!
+I was modifying the members array when doing my split checks, but I forgot that this would persist even in circumstances when a split *isn't* needed, hence the graph was being messed up.
+So instead, I made a quick copy of the members array, and worked with that during the split checks.

+IT WORKS!!!
+IT WORKS!!!
+ABSOLUTELY BUZZING :) :) :) :) :D :P